-The Resource Graph view may also be customized by right clicking in the Peak Units line and selecting other values to be shown on the graph.
-Below are the option choices for data which is available to be shown using this view.
-Further customization is also available using the format bar available for the Resource Graph.
+The Resource Graph view may also be customized by right clicking the Peak Units line and selecting other values to be shown on the graph.
+Below are the option choices for data that is available to be shown using this view.
+Further customization is also available using the format bar available for the Resource Graph shown below.